jhxie/skaff/README.md

 **FreeBSD** (10.3)
-The *pkg* package manager requires a *specific* version number; unlike the two linux distributions listed above, so either install a version that supports python version above **3.3** or use the following command to install the most recent version:
+The *pkg* package manager requires a *specific* version number; unlike the two linux distributions listed above, so either install a version that supports python version **3.3** or use the following command to install the most recent version:
 ```bash
 sudo pkg install `pkg search -ce 'Python packages installer' | sort | awk 'END{print $1}'`